 Primary Schools in Aylesbury: A Complete Guide

-Aylesbury is a busy, historic market town in the county of Buckinghamshire.
+Michael Anthony has been an established estate agents in Aylesbury for over 20 years, and as a result, we know all about the benefits of this busy, historic market town in the county of Buckinghamshire.
 The town centre is characterised by its old-fashioned pubs such as The Kings Head, The Broad Leys and The Bell Hotel as well as a popular market selling local goods and produce and lots of entertainment options for families.

 Why is Aylesbury a popular place to live?

 Aylesbury is fast growing as a commuter town, with excellent links to London – which is just over an hour away on the train – Oxford and Milton Keynes.
 It is popular with young families due to the easy commute as well as the highly rated schools and an abundance of local attractions and parks to keep children occupied at the weekends and during school holidays.
 Aylesbury benefits from its proximity to the famous Chiltern Hills, which in 1965 were designated an Area of Outstanding Beauty.

 Buckinghamshire as a county has plenty of reputable schools and Aylesbury in particular is a testament to this.
 Below you will find all the information you need in order to make an informed decision about primary schools in the Aylesbury area.
 There is also a wide range of secondary schools in Aylesbury which you can read about here.

 Halton Community Combined School has an Ofsted rating of Outstanding, meaning that the school provides exceptionally well for the needs of its students and prepares them for the next steps in their education to the highest possible level.
 A large number of the children at Halton Community Combined School have parents based at the nearby RAF Halton base, making it part of a unique and often changing community of people.

 St Louis Catholic Primary School